AB Dance Company

 Collaborations and guest choreographers

-AB Dance Company often collaborates with other dance groups and theatres, for example with Turku City Theatre, Åbo Svenska Teater, Turku Music Festival, Jojo – Oulu Dance Centre, Dance Theatre Rimpparemmi and TEHDAS Theatre.
+AB Dance Company often collaborates with other dance groups and theatres, for example with Turku City Theatre, Åbo Svenska Teater, Turku Music Festival, Jojo – Oulu Dance Centre, Dance Theatre Rimpparemmi and Tehdas Theatre and Aura of Puppets.
 AB Dance Company takes pride in its interdisciplinary productions and its diverse audience development.

 AB Dance Company tours both in Finland and abroad.
 For instance, the AB Dance Company and JoJo – Oulu Dance Centre co-production, A Real Prince, visited Young Dance Festival in Zug in Switzerland in the fall of 2019 and conquered the hearts of the numerous children in the audience.
 During the years, several dance pieces of AB Dance Company have been seen in many parts of Europe, in Palestine, and in Hong Kong.